A Cyborg Manifesto

-"A Cyborg Manifesto" is an essay written by Donna Haraway and published in 1985 in the Socialist Review (US).
+"A Cyborg Manifesto" is an essay written by Donna Haraway and first published in 1985 in the Socialist Review under the title "A Manifesto for Cyborgs: Science, Technology, and Socialist Feminism in the 1980s."
 In it, the concept of the cyborg represents a rejection of rigid boundaries, notably those separating "human" from "animal" and "human" from "machine."
 Haraway writes: "The cyborg does not dream of community on the model of the organic family, this time without the oedipal project.
 The cyborg would not recognize the Garden of Eden; it is not made of mud and cannot dream of returning to dust."

-The "Manifesto" criticizes traditional notions of feminism, particularly feminist focuses on identity politics, and encourages instead coalition through affinity.
-She uses the figure of the cyborg to urge feminists to move beyond the limitations of traditional gender, feminism, and politics; the "Manifesto" is considered a major milestone in the development of feminist posthumanist theory.
+The "Manifesto" challenges traditional notions of feminism, particularly feminism that focuses on identity politics, and instead encourages coalition through affinity.
+Haraway uses the concept of a cyborg to represent the plasticity of identity and to highlight the limitations of socially imposed identities; the "Manifesto" is considered a major milestone in the development of feminist posthumanist theory.

-Major points
+Given its composition in the mid-1980s, the "Manifesto" also includes many references to the political context of the period, including the geopolitical tensions of the late Cold War, the anti-nuclear protests of the Livermore Action Group, the "Star Wars" missile defense initiative, and the rise of the new right in the United States.

+Summary

 Haraway begins the "Manifesto" by explaining three boundary breakdowns since the 20th century that have allowed for her hybrid, cyborg myth: those between human and animal, animal-human and machine, and physical and non-physical.
 Evolution, she claims, has blurred the lines between human and animal; 20th-century machines have blurred the lines between natural and artificial; and microelectronics and the political invisibility of cyborgs have blurred the lines of physicality.

-Haraway’s piece is a novel approach to examining the culture-nature divide.
+Haraway's piece is a novel approach to examining the culture-nature divide.
 She introduces the potential of a completely new ontology of hybridization of nature and culture through the cyborg, a combination of machine and organism.
-Haraway’s use of the cyborg illustrates her conceptualizations of socialism and feminism in the examinations of dichotomies such as nature/culture, mind/body, and idealism/materialism.
-Haraway’s cyborgs are a blending of imagination and material reality.
+Haraway's use of the cyborg illustrates her conceptualizations of socialism and feminism in the examinations of dichotomies such as nature/culture, mind/body, and idealism/materialism.
+Haraway's cyborgs are a blending of imagination and material reality.
 The cyborg is a dualism, as opposed to a dichotomy; there is value perceived in the confusion of the borders of bounded categories.
 The need for the divide between culture and nature is no longer relevant, and the cyborg emerges from the blending of that boundary.